MatPont/MT-PGA/README.md

 ### table 1

-To reproduce the results of Table 1 in the paper, please go in the `scripts` directory and enter the following commands:
+To reproduce the results of the time table in the paper, please go in the `scripts` directory and enter the following commands:

 ```bash
 for f in *.sh; do chmod u+x $f; done